 Behaviour therapy has been particularly successful in helping disturbed children or those with learning difﬁculties to modify their behaviour.
 It works without requiring a detailed understanding of the issues by the patient.
 Psychological treatments have, of course, become much more sophisticated and currently one of the most successful and widely practised psychotherapies (cognitive behaviour therapy) has been developed by clinical psychologists and is provided mainly by them.

 Clinical psychologists are essential members of all modern mental health (‘psychiatric’) services.

-The analyst listens carefully to what is said and over time begins to detect patterns and clues to these ‘conﬂicts’.
+The analyst listens carefully to what is say and over time begins to detect patterns and clues to these ‘conﬂicts’.
 By sharing these insights he helps the patient confront and resolve them.
 Psychoanalysis is intensive and very long with patients traditionally coming for an hour a day up to ﬁve times a week for several years.
 Psychoanalysis is the origin of the cartoon image of the bearded psychiatrist sitting behind the patient lying on the couch.

 It soon became clear that there was more to psychoanalysis than Freud’s original remote and neutral exploration of the unconscious.
 The relationships formed in this intense treatment were themselves

 found to be inﬂuential.
 Analysts began to explore these relationships and experimented with more active approaches and with different types of therapy (time-limited therapies, more structured therapies, therapies in groups and in families, etc.).

 These psychological approaches, in which the relationship used actively through talking to promote self-awareness and change, broadly understood as ‘psychotherapy’.
 Most of the early psychotherapies leant heavily on Freud’s theories (often called ‘psychodynamic psychotherapy’ to emphasize the impact of thoughts and feelings over time) but several of the newer ones do